sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-dataset/hcpps-rest-ps-dataset.md

 ## Details
 ### You will learn
   - How to "Register" your data set with the SAP Cloud Platform predictive services using a REST Client.
-  In order to use any of the SAP Cloud Platform predictive services, you will need a registered dataset.
-When registering a dataset, you will define and store the structure of the dataset which will be used by the other services.
-  We upload 3 datasets in one of the previous steps, but we will be using the `CashFlow` dataset as an example here.
-You can replicate the steps for the other 2 datasets.

 ### Time to Complete
   **10 minutes**